Ketel Marte Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 2.17 team ERA ranks third across all MLB pitching staffs.
+- The Dodgers have a 2.17 team ERA that ranks third across all MLB pitching staffs.

-- Dodgers pitchers combine to surrender two home runs (0.3 per game), the first-fewest in the league.
+- Dodgers pitchers combine to allow two home runs (0.3 per game), the least in baseball.

-- The Dodgers will look to May (0-0) in his second start of the season.
+- Kershaw (1-0) starts for the Dodgers, his second of the season.

-- In his last time out on Saturday, the righty threw seven scoreless innings against the Arizona Diamondbacks while surrendering three hits.
+- In his most recent time out on Sunday, the lefty threw six innings against the Arizona Diamondbacks, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.